enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ```
 Do you wish to deploy these changes (y/n)?
 ```
-Both "npx cdk@1.8.0 deploy" hostedZone and Wordpress-Primary commands ask this question.
+Both `npx cdk@1.8.0 deploy hostedZone` and `Wordpress-Primary` commands ask this question.
 Type "Y", and it will take around 20 min.

 ![CDK](../images/01-cdk-02.png)